absorbedDose/absorbedDose/README.md

 The package absorbedDose calculates the estimated organ absorbed dose following the Chernobyl Nuclear Power Plant accident.

-The details about the model can be found in Tondel, M., Gabrysch, K., Rääf, C., Isaksson, M. (2022) Estimating the organ absorbed dose in Swedish inhabitants following the Chernobyl Nuclear Power Plant accident with the R package absorbedDose.
-Uppsala University. doi:
+The details about the model to calculate the organ absorbed dose can be found in:

+Tondel, M., Gabrysch, K., Rääf, C., Isaksson, M. (2023) Estimating the organ absorbed dose in Swedish inhabitants following the Chernobyl Nuclear Power Plant accident with the R package absorbedDose.
+Uppsala University. <doi:10.33063/diva-484911>.

-10.33063/diva-484911.
+The details about the model to calculate the number of attributable cancer cases and the effective dose can be found in:

+Tondel M, Gabrysch K, Rääf C, Isaksson M. (2025) A model for estimating radiation doses and population cancer risk in Sweden after the Chernobyl Nuclear Power Plant accident in 1986.
+Uppsala University.
+<doi:10.33063/diva-544175>.

 ## Installation